 - Automatic Emergency Braking

-- Provides an audible warning if a collision with a vehicle ahead of you is imminent and will apply the brakes if you don't respond in time.
+- Sounds an audible warning if a collision with a vehicle ahead of you is imminent and will apply the brakes if you don't respond in time.

 - Blind-Spot Detection